Daria Saville: Personal life

+They became engaged on 6 December 2018 and married on 4 December 2021, and she took his surname.
+In September 2025, she announced she was pregnant with the couple's first child.

+Her first coach was Marina Marenko, the mother of Andrey Rublev.

 Career

 2010: No. 1 Junior

 Saville was chosen to represent Russia at the inaugural Youth Olympic Games held in Singapore.
 Despite entering the draw unseeded, Saville progressed to the gold medal match, beating Stefanie Tan, top seed Elina Svitolina, Tang Haochen and seventh seed Jana Čepelová.
 In the final, Saville went a set down against Zheng Saisai of China, but rallied to win the gold medal.
 Following her win, Saville became the top ranked junior player by the ITF.

 In September, she competed in the junior event at the US Open as the top seed.
 She progressed through the draw with wins over Lauren Davis, Caroline Price, Tang Haochen, Robin Anderson and Sloane Stephens to set up an all-Russian final with Yulia Putintseva, emerging with a two-sets victory.
 In addition, Saville competed in the doubles event with fellow Russian Irina Khromacheva, progressing to the semifinal, before losing to eventual champions Tímea Babos and Sloane Stephens.

 Following her success in junior tennis, Saville was awarded a wildcard into the main draw of the WTA Tour event in her hometown of Moscow.
 She faced Ukraine's Alona Bondarenko and lost her WTA debut in straight sets.
 She ended the year as the No. 1 junior player, and at No. 515 in the WTA rankings.